grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

    - **Source code URL:** A URL that points to a public Git repository or ZIP archive of your complete plugin source code.
 See [examples](#what-source-code-url-formats-are-supported).
    - **MD5:** The MD5 hash of the plugin specified by the **URL**.
 1. Click **Submit**.
     All plugin submissions, new or updates, go through the same automated and rigorous manual review process.
-Because we may have a test environment already setup for an existing plugin, plugin update reviews may go faster.
+Because we may have a test environment already set up for an existing plugin, plugin update reviews may go faster.

-## Deprecate a plugin

-Grafana is maintained by a large community of engineers, SREs, and other professionals.
-The [Grafana plugin catalog](https://grafana.com/plugins/) contains a wide range of data source, panel, and app plugins - many of which are developed in open source by community members.

-It’s not always possible for those developers to maintain plugins over time.
-Accordingly, Grafana Labs may de-list a plugin through deprecation if it does not meet our standards for security, quality and compatibility.
-Plugins may be deprecated for reasons including, but not limited to:

-- A critical or high vulnerability is uncovered.
-- The plugin is found to contain malicious code.
-- The plugin is no longer compatible with any currently supported Grafana version.
-- The plugin is showing no signs of maintenance - updates, responses to issues.
-- For commercial plugins, where the agreement with said partner has lapsed or is no longer valid.

-For more information, refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/).

 ## Frequently asked questions